 The Oper’installation L’Archange explores the trial of the Archangel of Evil.
 Placed inside three fabulous video installations, three new victims testify about their misfortunes before a judge who becomes progressively more agitated.
 Walking through the space, sometimes even bumping into audience members, the judge finally suspends the trial, which has no beginning and no end.

 To judge evil in order to condemn it.
-To judge it according to ethical norms in order not to behave in such a way.
+To judge it according to ethical norms in order to not behave in such a way.
 A trial.